Boat Tours of the Santorini Caldera & Volcano

 - Don’t worry too much about which tour you book – they’re all good.
-Emphasis should be on getting something booked in advance before they sell out.
+Emphasis should be on getting something booked in advance before they sell out for your dates.

 - There are no ferries to the volcano.
 The only way to do a volcano tour is to do a boat tour.
 You can not access the volcano unless you’re part of an organized (private or group) tour.

 - All boat tours have great views of the caldera cliffs.